 - Contact a reputable computer expert to assist with removing the malware.

 Online Tech Support Scam

 The IC3 continues to receive complaints reporting telephone calls from individuals claiming to be with Tech Support from a well-known software company.
-The callers have very strong accents and use common names such as "Adam" or "Bill."
+The callers have very strong accents and use common American names such as "Adam" or "Bill."
 Callers report the user's computer is sending error messages, and a virus has been detected.
 In order to gain access to the user's computer, the caller claims that only their company can resolve the issue.

 The caller convinces the user to grant them the authority to run a program to scan their operating system.
 Users witness the caller going through their files as the caller claims they are showing how the virus has infected their computer.